huss-osman/linux-fundamentals/bash-scripting/README.md

 ## Assignments

-The Assignments section applies **Bash scripting** concepts through structured, real-world style challenges designed to simulate practical automation tasks.
+The Assignments section focuses on applying **Bash scripting** concepts through structured, real-world challenges.

-Each assignment includes a `.sh` implementation and a short `README.md` reflection explaining the approach, concepts used, and lessons learned.

-### Core Challenges

-1. **Basic Arithmetic Calculator**
-   Practice arithmetic expansion, input handling, and conditional validation.

-2. **File Operations Script**
-   Automate directory creation, file writing, and date handling.

-3. **File Checker with Permissions**
-   Work with conditionals, file tests, and permission checks.

-4. **Backup Script for Text Files**
-   Use loops, pattern matching, timestamps, and defensive scripting.

-### Bonus Challenge

-5. **System Monitor Script (Optional)**
-   Combine command output parsing, logging, and real-time system inspection.
+Rather than only reinforcing fundamentals, the emphasis is on building practical automation skills, defensive scripting habits, and production-style problem solving.

+Each assignment documents:

+- The challenge objective
+- Bash concepts being applied
+- Commands and patterns used
+- Implementation details (`.sh` script)
+- A short explanation and key learning takeaway

-Assignments are treated as production-style exercises, emphasizing validation, error handling, readable output, and predictable execution flow.
+Assignments are treated as practical automation exercises, not isolated tasks to complete quickly.
+The emphasis is on writing predictable, readable, and safe scripts that reflect real operational environments.

-These challenges help bridge the gap between learning fundamentals and writing automation scripts suitable for real **DevOps environments**.
+These challenges help transition from understanding **shell behaviour and execution flow** to building scripts suitable for real **DevOps workflows**.

 ➡️ [View Assignments](./assignments)